Overview of DRIVER+ Standardisation Activities

 DRIVER+ proposals for standards

 During a standardisation potential workshop, the project partners identified seven ideas with a potential for standardisation.
-Which idea will be followed as a standardisation activity of DRIVER+ and what kind of standardisation document will result, depends on an ongoing assessment and the feedback of the standardisation commitees.
+Which idea will be followed as a standardisation activity of DRIVER+ and what kind of standardisation document will result, depended on an assessment and the feedback of the standardisation commitees.
+For this purpose, a survey was sent out end of 2018 and an assessment of the feedback was made.
+The first three ideas were purpused with view to CEN Workshop Agreements.

 Requirements on information exchange across borders and organisations